 larger organisations can apply to RDEC for a 12% benefit given as a taxable credit on the amount of qualifying R&D expenditure payable as cash or as an offset against the company’s corporation tax liabilities.

 A company can claim RDEC going back two full financial years.

 To qualify as R&D any activity must meet the definitions set out by the Department for Business, Innovations and Skills.
 (Formerly the Department of Trade and Industry DTI).

 These guidelines state that the activity must contribute directly to seeking an advance in science or technology or must be a qualifying indirect activity.

-A common misconception is that R&D tax relief/credit is limited to a company developing something new and from scratch, however R&D also includes:
+A common misconception is that R&D tax relief/credit is limited to a company developing and designing new products from scratch, however R&D also includes: